esspadoo/microservices-web-app/README.md

    cd ./scripts
    sudo chmod +x init.sh && ./init.sh
 ```
-- If you want to refresh the crawl of THE GUARDIAN data just replace the command with
+- If you want to force the crawl of THE GUARDIAN data just use the flag **--guardian-force** like this:
 ```
    cd ./scripts
    sudo chmod +x init.sh && ./init.sh --guardian-force